Below is one of our three in-house moving quotes for Australia. The quote is from 2008, for our move to Sydney from Seattle.

 If we were shipping items to Australia but not to ourselves, we would then be an export business.
 In that case, we would need a business license and have a whole mess of other things to deal such as customs for both exporting from the US and importing to Australia.

-As of 2009, anyone shipping anything from the US overseas will need to get an Employer Identification Number (EIN) from the IRS.
+As of 2009, anyone shipping anything from the United States overseas will need to get an Employer Identification Number (EIN) from the IRS.
 An EIN is a form of identification for the Automated Export System (AES).
 In the past, a social security number was satisfactory.
+This is a good thing because it keeps your social security number private.

 The quote reference number is for both you and the company to know what quote is yours.